Linguistic-Data-Consortium/p2fa/example2/README.md

 # Example 2

-This example uses p2fa with different I/O formats, and also handles OOV with the `g2p-en` python package.
+This example uses p2fa with different I/O formats, and also handles unknown words with the `g2p-en` python package.
+It's only relevant to people who may have used this code or one of the many similar versions that were used at Penn.

 You can build the image as follows; here we tag it with p2fa_example2.

     docker build -f example2/Dockerfile -t p2fa_example2 .

-One way to run the aligner from the image would be

-    docker run -it --rm -v ~/dockermount:/mount p2fa_example2

-Before running this, a local directory `~/dockermount` was created with an audio file `foo.wav` and a transcript `foo.tdf`; `foo.align`, `foo.words`, and `foo.unks` go to the same directory.
-See the default command in the Dockerfile, which uses `/mount` as the working directory.
-You can model other commands off of the default command.
-For example, if you have files named `bar` instead, you could do
+You can test the code as follows:

-    docker run -it --rm -v ~/dockermount:/mount p2fa_example2 python3 /app/aligner/align_tdf.py bar.wav bar.tdf bar.align bar.words
+    docker run -it --rm -v ./test:/mount p2fa_example2 python /app/aligner/align_tdf.py CarrieFisher10s.wav CarrieFisher10s.tdf CarrieFisher10s.align CarrieFisher10s.words

+This mounts the local `test` dir onto the working directory of the container, `/mount`, and runs the aligner on the test audio and transcript.
+The output is nearly identical to the test output of example3 which uses Phonetisaurus, only differing on the one unknown word, Leia.
+The differences can be seen in `test/diff.example2`.
+The differences to Example 3 were saved rather than Example 2 reference files, since most people won't be interested in Example 2.
+The test is automated with:

+    example2/test.sh

+If successful, there won't be any diff output, only two output lines from `align_tdf.py`.
+See the test script if necessary.